5 Random Pages

 AA Battery Rosneath

-The area of Parkhead, located on the south east corner of the Rosneath peninsula, was the site of two anti-aircraft batteries.
+The area of Parkhead, located on the south east corner of the Rosneath peninsula, and inland to the west of Culwatty Bay, was the site of two anti-aircraft batteries.

 World War II

-The first was a World War II battery, known as Dark Wood, constructed a short way to the northwest, but now demolished and the site cleared with no surviving remains evident.
+The first was a World War II battery, known as Dark Wood, constructed a short way to the northwest of the site described here, but subsequently demolished and the site cleared with no surviving remains evident.

 Postwar